AABearBots/First-Closed-Doors-Competition/README.md

 The AAPlatform handles three different types of bots, differentiating them by their incumbencies:

-#### Extractor Algobots (AKA e-gobots)
+#### Extractor Algobots (AKA e-bots)

 They extract raw trades and order books data from exchanges and store it in a standardized format for other bots to consume.

 You will not need to program these kinds of bots for this competition, as we will be using an existing one –[Charly](https://github.com/AAMasters/AACharly-Extraction-Bot)– which gets raw data from Poloniex, the one exchange we will be working with.

-#### Indicator Algobots (AKA i-gobots)
+#### Indicator Algobots (AKA i-bots)

 They process raw trades data and other indicators to output elaborate data structures, mainly technical indicators, for trading algobots to consume.

-You will most likely need to program i-gobots in order to perform Technical Analysis studies or functions.
+You will most likely need to program i-bots in order to perform Technical Analysis studies or functions.
 While it is true that you can process data and do all sorts of calculations from within your trading algobot's code, this is not recommended.
 Advanced Algos Ltd. encourages developers to respect incumbencies assigned to each type of algobot, for several reasons:

 1. The AAPlatform's architecture is designed so that algobots can consume data from other algobots, in order for the network to reuse resources.
 By respecting the incumbencies of each type of algobot you contribute to growing the platform along with the embedded ecosystem in a sustainable manner.

 2. The AAPlatform is set up as a marketplace of Extractor, Indicator and trading algobots.
-If you program and release an i-gobot, you will soon be able to monetize that effort as algobots consuming the data your i-gobot generates will pay you a fee.
+If you program and release an i-bot, you will soon be able to monetize that effort as algobots consuming the data your i-bot generates will pay you a fee.

 3. If instead of creating an indicator algobot, you do the calculations from within your trading algobot, anyone can come at a later time, extract from your trading algobot the code that performs the calculations, and create their own indicator algobot with it.
 This means you may permanently lose the chance to monetize the indicator functions and effectively allow someone else to do it instead.

-#### Trading Algobots (AKA t-gobots)
+#### Trading Algobots (AKA t-bots)

 They automate trading strategies and place orders through the platform, which connects to exchanges via exchanges APIs to trade cryptocurrency.